makyo/drab-makyo.com/resume.md

 :
     * As a process maven, experienced and adamant about CI, test coverage and reporting, and code commenting and documentation
     * Experience working in a management, mediator, and technical lead capacity
-    * Keenly interested in a diverse workforce as well as healthy work-life balance and social interactions within the workplace
+    * Keenly interested in a diverse workforce, healthy work-life balance, and constructive social interactions within the workplace

 ## Work experience